-Internationally active choreographers and dancers Külli Roosna (Estonia) and Kenneth Flak (Norway) have been collaborating since 2008.
+Internationally active choreographers, dancers and digital artists Külli Roosna (Estonia) and Kenneth Flak (Norway) have been collaborating since 2008.
 Whether they are creating their own choreographies or collaborating with others, their work deals with the narratives and technologies of the body.
 They have explored a wide range of themes, including deep ecology, Viking mythology, totalitarianism and internet culture.
 The core of their work is human experience in interconnected realities.
 This is often explored through the dancing body’s possibilities and limitations, in a constant dialogue with the digital technologies and discourses that extend and counterpoint it.

 They have performed their works all over the world.
 Additionally, they teach Responsive Body movement technique, composition, and sensor programming at various universities and festivals, adapting their methodology and content to different contexts.

 Their interactive music and dance performance Blood Music was nominated for the Estonian Dance Awards 2015; Stalking Paradise, a commission work for Lublin Dance Theater, was selected for the biannual Polish Dance Days.
 Prime Mover (2018) and Two Body Orchestra (2020) were nominated for the Estonian Dance Awards.